 - Threatening to use any weapon.

-- Intentionally damaging or destroying the personal property of a students, teacher, administrator, other district employee or any person lawfully on school property, including graffiti or arson.
+- Intentionally damaging or destroying the personal property of a student, teacher, administrator, other District employee or any person lawfully on school property, including graffiti or arson.

 - Lying to school personnel.

 - Stealing the property of other students, school personnel, or any person lawfully on school property or attending a school function.

 - Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation or the person or the identifiable group by demeaning them including using electronic means such as Facebook, texting, etc..

 - Discrimination, which includes the use of race (including those traits historically associated with race, including but not limited to hair texture, protective hairstyles such as braids, locks and twists), color, creed, national origin, religion, gender, sexual orientation, or disability as a basis for treating another in a negative manner.

 - Harassment, which includes a sufficiently severe action or a persistent, pervasive pattern of actions or statements directed at an identifiable individual or group which are intended to be or which a reasonable person would perceive as ridiculing or demeaning.